Philadelphia Police Shooting Leaves Multiple Officers Injured Near Temple University Hospital

 Multiple Philadelphia Police officers have been injured by gunfire, according to NBC News.
 Fox News informed viewers that Fox 29 in Philadelphia confirmed five officers have been shot, resulting from a narcotics operation.

 Dozens of officers were responding to a report of an active shooter in a North Philadelphia area known as Nicetown where they were forced to take cover after being fired on by the gunman.
-At least five officers have been injured but there are no specifics about how many people have been injured, or how bad those injuries are.
-Those injured in the firefight have been rushed to a local hospital, where responders have rushed supplies in preparation for those impacted by the events.
+At least five officers have been injured but there are no specifics about whether or not more have been harmed, or how bad those injuries are.
+Those wounded in the firefight have been rushed to a local hospital, where responders have brought supplies in preparation for those impacted by the events.

 Temple University’s Health Sciences Center, which is located near the event, was shut down Wednesday afternoon as the situation developed.
 The University warned people via Twitter to take shelter and stay silent.